KTgreenham/TRiP/README.md

 * run estimateAll which will generate a .csv file for each <subdir> in output/.
 These .csv files contain a single column of the vertical motion as a function of time.

-* run modelFitAll passing in as input all .csv files ('../output/*.csv').
+* run modelFitAll passing in as input all .csv files.
 This will create a .txt and .png file with the results of model fitting (the frequency of the estimated motion).

 ####<a id="octave"></a>4.
 TRiP for Octave